joequant/bitquant/docker/README.md

 ---------------

 There appear to be some conflicts with drakfirewall.
 You should open the firewall before running docker.
+Also you make have to restart the docker after resetting the firewall.